tetherless-world/whyis/docs/commands.md

     * **my_knowledge_graph.js** - Default empty project-specific javascript file.
 * **setup.py** - File for installation using pip.

-Change directories into the project dir and install it into your virtualenv.
-Be sure your virtualenv is activated first:
+Change directories into the project dir and install it into your virtualenv as follows.
+Be sure your virtualenv is activated first, by running `source venv/bin/activate` if you have not already done so.

 ```
-$ cd /apps/my_knowledge_graph
+cd /apps/my_knowledge_graph
-$ pip install -e .
+pip install -e .
 ```

 Restart apache and celeryd as a privileged user (not whyis) to have the configuration take effect:

 ```
-$ sudo service apache2 restart
+sudo service apache2 restart
-$ sudo service celeryd restart
+sudo service celeryd restart
 ```

 ### Add a User